djouallah/duckdb_fabric_demo/README.md

 ## 🔧 How to run Benchmarks

-download and run RunLoadTest notebook
+download and run RunLoadTest notebook, it will download the data, create a new semantic model and run the test